 We close this section with the following simple but wonderful indirect proof that there are an infinite number of primes.
 This proof is at least as old as Euclid's book The Elements.
-(This result is Proposition 20 in Book IX.
-Euclid's proof is very interesting as it illustrates the difficulty of the idea of representing a generic number of things with symbols.)

 THEOREM 2.33 There are infinitely many primes.